-What is Domestic Violence in Ohio?
+What Is Domestic Violence In Ohio?

-generally perceived by the public as any violent criminal act against a household member.
+DOMESTIC VIOLENCE IS generally perceived by the public as any violent criminal act against a household member.
 However, the Ohio Revised Code actually has a specific law defining what is deemed domestic violence and the penalties for such activity.

 Much conduct that the public would consider domestic violence is also criminalized under other Ohio laws established to protect individuals from the activity of others.
 When a person is charged with the crime of domestic violence, the person is also charged with violating some of these other protection laws, such as assault, telephone harassment, or menacing.

-Elements of Domestic Violence
+Elements Of Domestic Violence

-Section 2919.25 contains the Domestic Violence statute.
+OHIO REVISED CODE Section 2919.25 contains the Domestic Violence statute.
 In order to commit domestic violence under this law, a person must conduct any one of the following: